-Sun Tea does not keep as well as iced tea using the traditional brewing process of boiling water to make tea.
+Sun Tea does not keep iced tea using the traditional brewing process of boiling water to make tea.

-Put 4 or more tea bags in a 2-quart pitcher to 8 tea bags for a gallon container (use glass containers, rather than plastic containers for best results) with a lid.
+Put four or more tea bags in a 2-quart pitcher to 8 tea bags for a gallon container (use glass containers, rather than plastic containers for best results) with a lid.

 Fill with water and cover.

-Place outside for 3 to 5 hours, where the sunlight reaches the container.
+Place outside for 3 to 5 hours, sunlight reaching the container.

 Cold Brewed Tea:

-The cold brew method for tea is similar to sun tea but instead of placing in the sun, the cold brewing uses the refrigerator.
+The cold brew method for tea is similar to sun tea, but instead of placing in the sun, and the cold brewing uses the refrigerator.